Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Results

 \section{Results}

-The integrated proprieties of {\hi}-detected galaxies are shown on Fig.~\ref{fig:mhi} (adopted from \citealt{michalowski15hi}): {\mhi} as a function of SFR and stellar mass.
-On the SFR-{\mhi} plane {\ngc} is similar to the host of GRB\,980425.
-It has an atomic gas mass lower by a factor of 5 than the expectation given its SFR.
-The scatter of this relation is a factor of 2.4, so {\ngc} can be considered deficient in atomic gas. {\ngc} has an order of magnitude higher stellar mass than the GRB\,980425 host, so it is less active and has a lower gas fraction.
+The integrated proprieties of {\hi}-detected galaxies are shown in Fig.~\ref{fig:mhi} (adopted from \citealt{michalowski15hi}): {\mhi} as a function of SFR and stellar mass. {\ngc} has an atomic gas mass lower by a factor of 5 than the expectation given its SFR.
+The scatter of this relation is a factor of 2.4, so {\ngc} can be considered deficient in atomic gas (it is among 5\% of galaxies with the lowest {\mhi}/SFR ratio).

-The host of two other local FRBs are much different.
+The hosts of two other local FRBs are much different.
 M81, the host of {\frbm} is exactly consistent with the SFR-{\mhi} relation, whereas the Milky Way, the host of {\frbmw} is a factor of 1.7 higher.
-This is similar to the hosts of GRB\,060505 and 111005A \citep{michalowski15hi}.
 M81 and the Milky Way also have an order of magnitude higher stellar masses than {\ngc}.
 The {\mstar}-{\mhi} diagram has a large scatter around a factor of 10, but all three FRB hosts are located close to the middle of the distribution.
-This is different for GRB hosts which are located close to the upper envelope of the distribution.
+This is different for GRB hosts, which are located close to the upper envelope of the distribution.
+Indeed the mean $\mhi/\mstar$ ratios of GRB and FRB hosts are significantly different: $1.367\pm0.064$ and $0.077\pm0.025$, respectively.

 The {\hi} lines of {\ngc} and M81 are clearly asymmetric with one of the wings having much higher peak flux (Fig.~\ref{fig:spec}; the {\hi} spectrum of the Milky Way is impossible to obtain directly).
 I quantified the {\hi} line asymmetry using the diagnostics defined by \citet{reynolds20}: the integrated flux ratio between the left and right halves of the spectrum, $A_{\rm flux}$ (eq.~6 in \citealt{reynolds20}); the flux ratio between the left and right peaks of the spectrum, $A_{\rm peak}$ (eq.~7); and the residual from the subtraction of the spectrum flipped around the flux-weighted velocity from the original spectrum, $A_{\rm spec}$ (eq.~8).
-The measurements for FRB and GRB hosts are reported here for the first time (Table~\ref{tab:asym}), apart from GRB\,111005A \citep{lesniewska21}.
-I compared these values with measurements for galaxies with stellar masses of $9<\log(M_{\rm star}/M_\odot)<10$ from the Local Volume {\hi} Survey (LVHIS; \citealt{koribalski18}), Hydrogen Accretion in Local Galaxies Survey (HALOGAS; \citealt{heald11}), and the VLA Imaging of Virgo in Atomic Gas (VIVA; \citealt{chung09}); see Fig.~8 and Table~3 of \citealt{reynolds20}.
-LVHIS and HALOGAS galaxies are in low environmental densities and VIVA galaxies are in high environmental densities.
+I calculated the uncertainties of these parameters with a Monte Carlo simulation.
+I measured the standard deviation in line-free channels and perturbed each channel in the spectra 1000 times by the value drawn from a Gaussian distribution with such a width.
+I adopted the standard deviation of the asymmetry parameters in such synthetic spectra as their uncertainties.